While The Mysterious Mr. Enter focuses more on critique than comedy, there's still a fair amount of humor to be had here.

 - (Referring to a ventriloquist with a comedically large mustache only partially covering his lips.)Mr. Enter: Apparently this guy is the fifth best ventriloquist in the world.
 Well, all but four must suck because he can't close his fucking mouth.

 - The "Where Are They Now?"
-Epilogue is fucking hilarious.
+Epilogue is absolutely hilarious.

 - In his "Pets or Pests" review, after Gary chases the worm away.Patrick: This town is getting too rough for me!